Hamzablm/blog/_posts/2021-01-30-working-with-nulls-in-java.md

 ---

 A null value can appear anywhere in a Java application.
 In this post, we'll see how to work with data you control as well as data you don't.
-And, see how we can use annotation libraries like JSR 380, Spring annotations, and Lombok to handle null values.
+We'll also discuss how we can use annotation libraries like JSR 380, Spring annotations, Lombok, and some patterns to handle null values.

 ## Dealing with nulls: Old way